petrepa/gruppe3/README.md

 # gruppe3
 Git-repositoryet til gruppe 3 sitt ELSYS-prosjekt

-# Project Title

-One Paragraph of project description goes here

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.